Kimberly Hart: Turbo: A Power Rangers Movie

+so she doesn't slip over(when rollerblading through a big city like Sydney NSW 2000).

 Mighty Morphin Power Rangers: Once & Always

 Kimberly was part of the reunited Mighty Morphin team who fought Robo-Rita in the battle that ended with Trini's death.
 One year later, while gathering at the graveyard where Trini is buried, she, Jason, Tommy, Zack, and Billy are attacked again by Robo-Rita and two monsters the team had fought in the past, the Mighty Minotaur (from the episode "Teamwork") and Snizard (from "Foul Play in the Sky").
 She, Jason, and Tommy wind up captured by the latter and used by Robo-Rita to power a time machine so she can travel to the past and facilitate her conquest by killing the would-be Power Rangers before Zordon has a chance to choose them.
 They, as well as a handful of other captured Rangers, are released when the villains and the machine are destroyed.
 Because Johnson had declined to reprise her role, Kimberly does not appear unmorphed, but she is shown in archive footage at the end of the special playing a song of her composition (from the season 2 episode "The Song of Guitardo").